Auckland Rugby Union: Stadium

 Auckland play their home matches at Eden Park, and have done so since 1925.
 The ground opened in 1900 and also is used for cricket.
 Eden Park has the largest crowd capacity of any New Zealand sporting venue, with a capacity of 50,000 for rugby matches.

 Bunnings NPC

 All Blacks

-This is a list of players who have represented New Zealand from the Auckland representative rugby union team.
+This is a list of players who were selected for the New Zealand All Blacks when they were a member of the Auckland senior provincial representative rugby union team.
 Players are listed by the decade they were first selected in and players in bold are current All Blacks.